 So, open up your web browser, and type in the router’s IP address (usually 192.168.1.1) in the Omnibox and hit enter.
 If you don’t know what your router’s IP address or default gateway is, check out this post on finding router IP address on different platforms.

-Now, when you enter router’s IP address, you will be asked for the username and password.
-Here enter username as “Admin,” and password as “password.”
-If this password doesn’t work then try, “admin,” “12345” or may be the name of the router’s company.
+Now, when you enter the router’s IP address, you will be asked for the username and password.
+Here enter the username as “Admin,” and password as “password.”
+If this password doesn’t work then try, “admin,” “12345” or maybe the name of the router’s company.
 If nothing works, then call the router company or the person who has set up your network and ask for the login credentials.
 You can also call your ISP if they have provided you the router.

 Step 2: Change Your Encryption to WPA2